-Steven Vaughan, Associate Professor at UCL Faculty of Laws.
+Steven Vaughan, Professor of Law and Professional Ethics and Vice Dean at UCL Faculty of Laws.
 After a decade in practice he moved into academia and is interested in regulation and governance of difference fields, especially lawyers.

-Ellie Rowan is currently a PhD student at the University of Birmingham.
+Ellie Rowan is a lecturer at Cardiff University and PhD student at the University of Birmingham.
 Her thesis looks at how solicitors deliver independent legal advice to wives who are offering to remortgage the family home for their husband’s business twenty years on from the judgment of RBS v Etridge.’

-Trevor Clark is currently a PhD student at UCL Laws conducting research into the ethics and professionalism of lawyers in large corporate law firms.
-He also teaches on UCL Laws’ LLM programme.
+Trevor Clark is a Lecturer in Legal Profession at the School of Law, Leeds University, and is also completing his PhD at UCL Laws conducting research into the ethics and professionalism of lawyers in large corporate law firms.
 Trevor was previously a banking and finance partner of an international law firm from 2001 to 2017, in London and Hong Kong.

 (great blog by the way)